thegreenwebfoundation/carbon-txt-validator/docs/adrs/02_improvements_to_delegation_and_domain_validation.md

  - We are able to provide a mechanism whereby GWF validators can validate control over all their domains (including the canonical domain hosting their carbon.txt file), while maintaining a separation of concerns between this and the carbon.txt standard itself.
  - We avoid issues arising from other uses of the HTTP Via header, and make our own implementation more "standards-friendly" by not overloading an existing standard and widely-used header with our own non-standard semantics.
  - We allow for other means of validating domain ownership in the GWF platform, including manual overrides by GWF staff (useful in the case of large, trusted, providers who might want to provide us with a list of controlled domains directly), or the future addition of, for instance, a domain-hash.txt file in the .well-known directory.
  - We delineate a separation between the business of the carbon.txt standard (discoverability and publishing of sustainability data), and the role of the GWF (aggregating this data and providing an additional layer of trust and verification on top of it).
-This also makes it easier for other actors to provide similar services on top of the carbon.txt standard in future as part of a broader carbon.txt ecosystem.
+This also makes it easier for other actors to provide similar trust services on top of the carbon.txt standard in future as part of a broader carbon.txt ecosystem.
+ - We defer any broader work on trust and verification in the carbon.txt ecosystem until we have time to tackle it properly, and come up with a good solution: We've discussed something similar to ACME protocol (the existing GWF domain hash implementation is broadly similar to ACME's DNS-1 challenge), but haven't yet worked through the details of how it might be incorporated into carbon.txt.
+By making the decision to rule the current domain-hash implementation out of scope for now, we open up the possibility of returning to the issue later with more focused attention and coming up with a better implementation, rather than committing ourselves early to an approach which may not be optimal.

 Some possible disadvantages: